iberisoft/CloudScale/README.md

 ### cloud/scale/id/weight/calibration

 The device publishes the weight calibration table.
 Payload is a JSON array of objects:
-* `r`: resistor value corresponding to a calibration point.
+* `r`: pontentiometer resistance value corresponding to a calibration point.
 * `w`: weight value corresponding to a calibration point.

 ### cloud/scale/id/weight/calibration/clear